thepolicylab-projectportals/project-portal-theme/README.md

 #### Some things to keep in mind

 In general, avoid placing images in `static` and instead favor `src/images`.
-These images may then be process in a graphql query with sharp for, e.g., cutting down on size, providing webpack suffices, and so forth.
+These images may then be processed in a graphql query with sharp for, e.g., cutting down on size, providing webpack suffices, and so forth.

 If the build fails for some reason, there's a high chance it's a gatsby cache problem.